ilovehackathons/tchain/assets/guides/markdown/avoid-streaming.md

 ---
-title: Avoid streaming
+title: Mining on Ethereum Classic
-category: digital
+category: Degen
 ---

-# Avoid streaming when possible
+# Mining on Ethereum Classic when possible

 Streaming is nice, streaming is amazing, but have you ever thought about the consequences on the environment?